rackerlabs/support-how-to/content/cloud-servers/configuring-basic-security.md

     sudo service sshd restart

-On Ubuntu and some other distributions, the service is called ssh and you restart it with a similar command:
+On the Ubuntu operating system and some other distributions, the service is called ssh and you restart it with a similar command:

     sudo service ssh restart